ArkEcosystemArchive/docs-legacy/docs/archive/api/public-v1/accounts.md

 ```
 </request-example>

-## Retrieve the public key of an account
+## Retrieve the Public Key of an Account

 ### Endpoint